 Dr Alexander ‘Sandy’ Scott describes himself as an educator, naturalist field guide and traveller.
 Much of the expertise and skill he applies in the field and in his professional writing arise from his training as a teacher of Agriculture Science, and whilst attaining his BA, M Litt and Ph D from the University of New England, New South Wales.

 Sandy was born in Dublin and spent his early childhood years in Northern Ireland before his family emigrated to Batlow, NSW.

-Sandy has a strong interest in understanding the geology and geomorphology of the Kimberley coast.
-Based on these interests he has had two books published on the area – ‘Kimberley Coast – Bays, Basins, Islands and Estuaries’ 2012 and ‘Around the Kimberley Coast’ 2018.
-Following his long history with the CE and their various cruise destinations he was invited to prepare and edit a history of the company under the title ‘A Pioneering Cruise Line – An Anthology of Stories’.
-This was completed in 2019 as a 206page book, with many contributors, multiple illustrations, and compiled with assistance from CE Sales and Marketing staff, for limited distribution by the company.
+Sandy has a strong interest in the geology and geomorphology of the Kimberley coast.
+He has had two books published on the topic: ‘Kimberley Coast – Bays, Basins, Islands and Estuaries’ (2012) and ‘Around the Kimberley Coast’ (2018).
+Following his long history with Coral Expeditions he was invited to prepare and edit a history of the company under the title ‘A Pioneering Cruise Line – An Anthology of Stories’(2019).